bakercp/ofxSSLManager/README.md

 # ofxSSLManager

-A [openFrameworks](http://openframeworks.cc) addon for managing SSL connections.
+An [openFrameworks](http://openframeworks.cc) addon for managing SSL connections.

 ## Description

-A system for managing SSL certificates via Poco.

 Typically, clients, such as those in `ofxHTTP` and `ofxSMTP` work best with up-to-date CA Certificate bundles.
 An fairly recent example is can be found at `example/bin/data/ssl/cacert.pem` and `shared/data/ssl/cacert.pem`.
 For up-to-date certificates (or if you just want to generate your own for security reasons), check out [this page](http://curl.haxx.se/docs/caextract.html) for more info on creating your own Certificate Authority PEM (e.g. `cacert.pem`).